sensu/sensu-docs/content/sensu-go/5.20/reference/searches.md

 metadata     |
 -------------|------
-description  | Top-level collection of metadata about the search entry that includes `name` and `namespace`.
-The `metadata` map is always at the top level of the search entry definition.
+description  | Top-level collection of metadata about the search that includes `name` and `namespace`.
+The `metadata` map is always at the top level of the search definition.
 This means that in `wrapped-json` and `yaml` formats, the `metadata` scope occurs outside the `spec` scope.
 See [metadata attributes][5] for details. required     | Required for search entry definitions in `wrapped-json` or `yaml` format for use with [`sensuctl create`][6]. type         | Map of key-value pairs example      | {{< highlight shell >}}
 "metadata": {
-  "name": "incidents-us-west",
+  "name": "us-west-server-incidents",
   "namespace": "default"
 }
 {{< /highlight >}}

 spec         |
 -------------|------
-description  | Top-level map that includes the search entry [spec attributes][7].
-The spec contents will depend on the filters you apply and save in the search. required     | Required for silences in `wrapped-json` or `yaml` format for use with [`sensuctl create`][6]. type         | Map of key-value pairs example      | {{< highlight shell >}}
+description  | Top-level map that includes the search [spec attributes][7].
+The spec contents will depend on the search parameters you apply and save. required     | Required for silences in `wrapped-json` or `yaml` format for use with [`sensuctl create`][6]. type         | Map of key-value pairs example      | {{< highlight shell >}}
 "spec": {
   "parameters": [
+    "entity:server-testing",
+    "check:server-health",
+    "status:incident",
-  "labelSelector:region == \"us-west-1\"",
+    "labelSelector:region == \"us-west-1\""
-  "status:incident"
   ],
   "resource": "core.v2/Event"
 }